Eastwood, New South Wales

-Eastwood is a suburb of Sydney, Australia.
+Eastwood is a suburb of Sydney, New South Wales, Australia.
 Eastwood is located 17 kilometres north-west of the Sydney central business district in the local government areas of the City of Ryde and the City of Parramatta.
 Eastwood is in the Northern Sydney region and is serviced by the Sydney Trains T9 Northern Line.
 Eastwood was originally its own town but due to the expansion of Sydney, was eventually absorbed.

-Originally thought to have been inhabited by the Wallumedegal people, who lived in the area between the Lane Cove and Parramatta Rivers, the area was first settled by Europeans shortly after the arrival of the First Fleet in 1788, from land grants to Royal Marines and New South Wales Corps, and was named "Eastwood" by an early white free settler, William Rutledge.
-Today it is a large suburban centre in the north of Sydney of over 19,000 people, with a large shopping area.
-Eastwood has a large population of established immigrants with over 60% arriving over 10 years ago and over half of the population born in Asia.
-Immigrants from China and South Korea have transformed the commercial precinct in the past decade.
+Originally thought to have been inhabited by the Wallumedegal people, who lived in the area between the Lane Cove and Parramatta Rivers, the area was first settled by Europeans shortly after the arrival of the First Fleet in 1788, from land grants to soldiers of the Royal Marines and the New South Wales Corps, and was named "Eastwood" by an early white free settler, William Rutledge.
+Today it is a large suburban centre in the north of Sydney of more than 19,000 people, with a large shopping area.
+Eastwood is largely populated by immigrants; the recorded 58.7 percent of residents as having been born overseas, two thirds of these (66.9%) being established immigrants arriving in Australia more than ten years prior, the majority (51.3% of the overall populace - 87.4% of those born overseas) born in Asia.

-Eastwood is famous for the Granny Smith apple, accidentally first grown in the suburb by Maria Ann Smith.
+Eastwood is famous for the Granny Smith apple, which was accidentally first grown in the suburb by Maria Ann Smith from a chance seedling.
 Every October, the oval and cordoned-off streets become the grounds for the annual Granny Smith Festival, a celebration of the icon with fairground rides, market stalls, street theatres, parades, an apple-baking competition and a fireworks spectacular at the Upper Eastwood Oval.
 In recent years the festival has been influenced by the substantial Asian immigrant communities, with Chinese dragon dancers in the Grand Parade and Chinese stallholders.
 During the same period, Eastwood's annual Chinese New Year Celebrations have broadened their appeal by incorporating concurrent Korean New Year traditions, and have accordingly been renamed the Lunar New Year Festivities.